WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

     - `CopyStream` does copy a stream to a target stream in a background task
     - `DataEventStream` blocks reading of a wrapped stream until more input data is available
+    - `PreBufferingStream` pre-reads from another stream into a blocking buffer
 - Named mutex helper
     - `GlobalLock` for a synchronous context
     - `GlobalLockAsync` for an asynchronous context